mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

     -D BUILD_EXAMPLES=OFF ..
 ```

-After cmake finishes, look through the output for a section that says:
+After cmake finishes, look for a section in the output that says:

 ```bash
 --   Python 3: